Skip to main content

 1

 Preheat the oven to 220°C/200°C fan-forced.
-Chop the sweet potato into bite-sized chunks.
-Cut the beetroot into small chunks.
-Place on a lined oven tray.
-Drizzle with olive oil, season with salt and toss to coat.
+Cut the sweet potato (unpeeled) into 2cm chunks.
+Cut the beetroot into 1cm chunks.
+In a medium bowl, combine the harissa paste, a drizzle of olive oil and a pinch of salt and pepper.
+Add the sweet potato and beetroot and toss to coat.
+Spread over an oven tray lined with baking paper.
 Roast until tender, 20-25 minutes.
 In the last 5 minutes of cook time, add the walnuts to the side of the oven tray and bake until fragrant and toasted.
-TIP: Beetroot stays firm when cooked.
-It’s done when you can pierce it with a fork.

 Get prepped